 Sugar - You will need granulated sugar for the strawberry mixture.

 Milk - To keep this dairy free, I use coconut milk.
 I also love the richness that coconut milk adds to this refreshing drink!
-But you can use regular dairy milk or your favorite non-dairy milk alternative.
+But you can use regular dairy milk or your favorite non-dairy milk alternative to suit your personal preference.

-Cut the strawberries, removing the stems if you are using fresh strawberries.
+1. Cut the strawberries into small pieces, removing the stems if you are using fresh strawberries.

-Place 1 and ¼ cup of the chopped strawberries into the blender and blend until pureed.
+2. Place 1 and ¼ cup of the strawberry chunks into the blender and blend until pureed.

-Place the pureed strawberries into a saucepan or small Dutch oven over medium-low heat.
+3. Place the pureed strawberries into a saucepan or small Dutch oven over medium-low heat to make a homemade strawberry syrup.

-Stir and allow the mixture to come to a boil.
-Remove from the heat and allow it to cool down.
+5. Stir and allow the mixture to come to a boil.
+Remove from the heat and allow it to cool down to room temperature.

-Sprinkle some of the remaining chopped strawberries over each.
+7. Sprinkle some of the remaining fresh chunks of strawberries over each.

-Pour half of the milk into each glass.
+8. Pour half of the cold milk into each glass.
 Top with remaining chopped strawberries and stir.
 If you want more, you can top off each drink with more milk or more chopped strawberries.

 If you'd like, you can add a small amount of vanilla or balsamic vinegar to add a depth of flavor to the milk.
 Just a small amount goes a long way, so be careful not to add too much!